scabini/PArewiring_weights/README.md

 ## Requirements

-Only pytorch and/or numpy is needed (see _torch and _np versions of the method in "weight_rewiring.py")
+Only pytorch and numpy is needed (see _torch and _np versions of the method in "weight_rewiring.py")

 ## Usage